Highlights and updates

 - Christus (a Texas-based non-profit): 49.2 percent (revised filing submitted in early September was based on the assumption that CSR funding would not continue in 2018.
 The initial rate filing for Christus did not mention CSR funding, but noted, however, that 9 percentage points of the proposed increase were due to “less tangible items, including non-enforcement of the individual mandate, and reduced advertising and outreach”)

-When considering New Mexico insurers’ rate changes for 2018, it’s important to keep in mind that New Mexico’s 2017 premiums are well below the national average.
-Across the 34 states that use the federally-facilitated exchange, average pre-subsidy premiums are $476/month in 2017.
-In contrast, New Mexico’s average pre-subsidy premiums are just $366/month.
-So it would take a 30 percent average rate increase in New Mexico — with all other states seeing no rate change at all, which is definitely not what’s happening — just for New Mexico to catch up with the national average.
+When considering New Mexico insurers’ rate changes for 2018, it’s important to keep in mind that New Mexico’s 2017 premiums were well below the national average.
+Across the 34 states that use the federally-facilitated exchange, average pre-subsidy premiums were $476/month in 2017.
+In contrast, New Mexico’s average pre-subsidy premiums were just $366/month.
+So it would have taken a 30 percent average rate increase in New Mexico — with all other states seeing no rate change at all, which is definitely not what happened — just for New Mexico to catch up with the national average.

 It’s also important to keep in mind that premium subsidies under the ACA grow to keep pace with rate increases.
-73 percent of New Mexico exchange enrollees are receiving premium subsidies in 2017, and those subsidies will be larger in 2018 to offset the higher premiums, protecting enrollees from the brunt of the rate hikes.
+73 percent of New Mexico exchange enrollees were receiving premium subsidies in 2017, and those subsidies are larger in 2018 to offset the higher premiums, protecting enrollees from the brunt of the rate hikes.

-NM Health Connections CO-OP partnering with Evolent Health for employer-sponsored plans, pending regulatory approval
+NM Health Connections CO-OP partners with Evolent Health for employer-sponsored plans

-New Mexico Health Connections (NMHC), one of the four carriers offering plans for 2016 in the New Mexico exchange, is a CO-OP (consumer oriented and operated plan) established with funding provided by the ACA.
-Of the 23 CO-OPs that began selling plans in the fall of 2013, only five are still operational, and only four are expected to be operational as of 2018 — New Mexico Health Connections is among them.
+New Mexico Health Connections (NMHC), one of the four carriers offering plans for 2018 in the New Mexico exchange, is a CO-OP (consumer oriented and operated plan) established with funding provided by the ACA.
+Of the 23 CO-OPs that began selling plans in the fall of 2013, only four are still operational as of 2018 — New Mexico Health Connections is among them.

 But the CO-OP has struggled with losses: Axios reports that NMHC lost $23 million in 2015, and $17.9 million in 2017.

-In September 2017, NMHC announced that pending regulatory approval, they were entering a partnership with Virginia-based Evolent Health, which they expect to be finalized by the end of 2017.
-Evolent will create a new for-profit subsidiary, True Health New Mexico, which will cover the 22,000 enrollees currently on NMHC’s employer-sponsored plans.
-NMHC will continue to be a non-profit, and will focus entirely on the individual market, where they currently have about 18,000 enrollees.
+In September 2017, NMHC announced that pending regulatory approval, they were entering a partnership with Virginia-based Evolent Health.
+Evolent announced in early January 2018 that the partnership had been finalized.
+Evolent has created a new for-profit subsidiary, True Health New Mexico, which is covering the roughly 20,000 enrollees who previously had coverage under NMHC’s employer-sponsored plans.
+NMHC continues to be a non-profit, and is now focused entirely on the individual market, where they had about 18,000 enrollees in 2017.

 The partnership will allow the new insurer to offer coverage in market segments — including Medicare Advantage and Medicaid — where CO-OPs aren’t allowed to operate.
-NMHC CEO, Martin Hickey, and the rest of the NMHC employees will transition to True Health New Mexico at the end of the year, assuming the partnership is allowed by state regulators.
+NMHC CEO, Martin Hickey, and the rest of the NMHC employees transitioned to True Health New Mexico at the start of 2018.
+Hickey is now the CEO of True Health New Mexico.

-Evolent is paying $10.25 million to acquire NMHC’s commercial insurance membership, and it’s expected that True Health New Mexico — the subsidiary of Evolent that will be created in New Mexico — will establish an administrative services agreement that will allow them to support NMHC’s ongoing operations in the individual market, while letting NMHC continue to be an independent non-profit.
+Evolent paid $10.25 million to acquire NMHC’s commercial insurance membership, and True Health New Mexico — the subsidiary of Evolent that was created in New Mexico — will establish an administrative services agreement that will allow them to support NMHC’s ongoing operations in the individual market, while letting NMHC continue to be an independent non-profit.

-A significant factor in NHMC’s losses is the ACA’s risk adjustment program, which many insurers have alleged is designed in a way that benefits large insurers and harms smaller and newer insurers.
+A significant factor in NHMC’s losses has been the ACA’s risk adjustment program, which many insurers have alleged is designed in a way that benefits large insurers and harms smaller and newer insurers.

 In June 2016, HHS announced the results of the 2015 risk adjustment program; NMHC had to pay $14.6 million to HHS.
 Shortly after the risk adjustment numbers were published, the CO-OPs in Connecticut and Oregon announced their impending closures due to the financial peril that the risk adjustment payments would impose.
 New Mexico Health Connections is one of several health insurers that have filed lawsuits against the federal government over the risk adjustment program, and the CO-OP has noted that changes to the program would be needed going forward in order for NM Health Connections to continue to be profitable.